 Timing: Training days run from 9am-5pm

 Useful Tip: Stick the above ‘Weekend Dates’ in your diary/calendar now, to avoid “double booking” these important weekends.

-The fee covers: Twenty days tuition, ongoing support and guidance in between live training days, post-course email/telephone support, all training materials, all exams* and your diploma certificate.
+The fee covers: Twenty days tuition, ongoing support and guidance in between live training days, post-course email/telephone support, all training materials, exams, certification and your first years’ NGH membership.

 10% Discount – If you are in the armed forces (or are ex-forces), you may be eligible to get 10% off the course fee.

 Yes.
 All students are asked to obtain ‘student insurance’ before the start of weekend two.
 Details of our recommended insurance companies will be provided upon booking.
 Student hypnotherapy insurance is usually very affordable (around £30-45 per annum – guideline).

 Once qualified you can upgrade to full hypnotherapist insurance (they’ll need to see evidence of your qualification).
 Those students with a pre-existing therapy insurance policy may be able to add hypnotherapy to said policy – check with your insurance provider directly for clarification.

 Our diploma course is very comprehensive and you will be fully prepared for the final examination process.

 Throughout the course you will be engaging with in-class activities, homework tasks and also a number of formal and informal mock exams.
 All of this practice will fully prepare you for your exams, and we’re here to support you all the way.

 If it were to happen that you ended up requiring a re-sit, we’d give you the first re-sit absolutely free (additional re-sits, if required, would be at extra cost, as listed above in the ‘Course Fees’ section).